Tag Archive for: massage therapy

 What is hot stone massage therapy?

-This therapy has a long history and has been practiced by ancient civilizations all across the world.
+Hot stone massage therapy has a long history and has been practiced by ancient civilizations all across the world.
 According to a Massage Magazine article, “Both verbal and written history confirm the Chinese used heated stones more than 2,000 years ago as a means of improving the function of internal organs.”
-Hot stone massage was even used as a means of healing in North and South America, Africa, Europe, Egypt, and India.
+It was even used as a means of healing in North and South America, Africa, Europe, Egypt, and India.

-Hot stone massage is a massage therapy technique that involves positioning warm stones along key areas of the patient’s body.
-Flat and oblong river rocks are often used in hot stone massage therapy.
+It is a massage therapy technique that involves positioning warm stones along key areas of the patient’s body.
+Flat and oblong river rocks are often used in this massage therapy.
 Due to their high iron content, the river rocks maintain adequate temperatures throughout the duration of the session.
 The hot stones can either be used as stationary pockets of heat to target trouble areas or as deep-tissue massage aides.
 Stones are used in a variety of other therapies as well including facials, pedicures, manicures, meridian therapy, and more.

 There’s no need to worry about the “hotness” of the stones during hot stone massage therapy, however.
 There is always a barrier between a client’s skin, and the stones unless the therapist is moving the stone.
 There is no need to worry about safety or discomfort during hot stone therapy if it is performed by a trained professional.